R0R11/r0r11.github.io/content/CTF WRITEUPS/IDEKCTF-2024.md

 ##### GAINING OVERLAPPING CHUNKS
 Here the only check that happens is that of the fd thus we can use this to fake a largebin chunk by setting pointers and crafting a fake chunk.
 We do obviously have to make a chunk that passes the unlink_chunk function within the src but this just provides us a way to get overlaps.

+> Things that are required to be setup are these
+- size field
+- prev_size field
+- next_size with prev_inuse unset
+- next next's prev_inuse as it checks to coalesce
+- current's prev_inuse as it checks to coalesce

+You can of course just refer the source and its written there plain and straight.
 If we dont use the largebin of this size afterwards we wont also run into much issues regarding the corruption of this linked list.
 Thus a cool way to get overlapping chunks when you can edit the fd by one byte.

 ##### HOW DO YOU SET THE POINTERS ?